Coat of arms of Queensland

 The coat of arms of Queensland is one of the formal symbols of the Australian state of Queensland and represents the King's constitutional authority throughout the state.
 It is the oldest of the state arms of Australia, having been granted in 1893 by Queen Victoria, through the simplest heraldic grants of only the shield of arms, motto, helmet, mantling and crest.
 In 1977, the red deer and the brolga were assigned as supporters by Queen Elizabeth II during her Silver Jubilee.
+The arms appear in the Legislative Assembly of the Parliament, in courtrooms and a stylised version has been used as the Queensland Government's corporate logo since 2012.

 History

 The original coat of arms were designed by Sir Albert Woods, Garter King of Arms (head) of the Heralds College.
 He created four different designs (produced below) which were sent to the Chief Secretary and Premier of Queensland, Sir Samuel Griffith who selected the design that Woods favoured.
 In order to ensure secrecy, the choice of arms was communicated by telegraph to London using the respective code words, "Halfpay", "Halfprice", "Iceblink" and "Icebound".